jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 * 33:25 What is the mistaken impression about contributing to OpenSource Software?
 * 37:40 What do you need to read before contributing to an OpenSource project?
 * 43:00 What does Vicky believe is important for a project to have and to enforce for a community?
-* 48:01 What is the myth about users of propriatery operating systems (Windows and MacOS)?
+* 48:01 What is the myth about users of proprietary operating systems (Windows and MacOS)?
 * 49:00 Vicky used Linux for 10 years, what drove her away from it?

 ### Lab

 #### Activity 1

-Most of the popular and functional pieces of software you use everyday invovle Free and OpenSource.
+Most of the popular and functional pieces of software you use everyday involve Free and OpenSource.
 Choose 2 case studies from [https://highscalability.com](https://highscalability.com "High Scalability") and write a review of the company's architecture based on these issues:

 Post your topics on the Blackboard Class Discussion board under the Chapter-02 Case Studies forum - both of your case study choices have to be unique from everyone else.
 Those who choose first will get the ones they want.
 There are over 200+ case studies there will be plenty of options.

 You can find them at [https://highscalability.com/blog/category/example](http://highscalability.com/blog/category/example "Case Study Examples")  or look on the High Scalability website on the lower right hand side for the "All Time Favorites" header to find some of the more popular services.
-Its best to find a company that you use or support.
+It's best to find a company that you use or support.

 Answer these questions (not all of the Answers are in each case study!)